Equilibrium with Heterogeneous Information Flows: Introduction

-The equilibrium trading strategies are also affine in the price process and relevant public signals.
-Additionally, each insider takes a static position in her own private signal.
-In fact, it is this static position, which when combined with the noise traders' demand, leads to the public signals in the first place.
-Interestingly, trading strategies display a ``double-jump'' phenomena around each signal time (see Figure \ref{F:Trading_SP}).
-First, immediately prior to the jump, agents adjust their continuous time strategy to account for their expectation of the jump size.
-Then, immediately after the jump, agents adjust their position again based upon the new information provided by the market signal.
+Equilibrium trading strategies are affine in the price process and relevant public signals, and take a very simple form: see \eqref{E:strats}.
+In particular, each insider takes a static position in her private signal and it is this static position, when combined with the noise traders' demand, that both creates the public signal and communicates the public signal to the market.
+This in turn shows the equilibrium satisfies the rational expectations property introduced in \cite{radner1979rational} and extended in \cite{MR4192554}: see Definition \ref{D:DNREE}.

 To establish equilibrium, we work backwards.
-This leads to $2N+1$ ``periods'' to the model: $N$ intervals of continuous trading, and $N-1$ jumps when the signals arrive (we do not consider what happens before the first jump at time $0$).
-Over the last period $[t_N,1]$ of continuous trading, we establish equilibria using almost exactly the arguments in \cite{MR4192554}.
-To establish equilibrium over the remaining periods we exploit the OU structure which implies the effective endowments implied by future optimal trading are linear-quadratic in the factor process and signals (see Propositions \ref{P:abstract_cont_time_welfare}, \ref{P:abstract_single_period_welfare}).
-However, even with the OU process, establishing equilibrium is very delicate as agents have differing information sets.
-In order to put things on common ground we first consider a ``signal-realization'' equilibrium where agents have common information but random endowments parameterized by signal realizations.
-Here well known results, summarized in Propositions \ref{P:abstract_cont_time}, \ref{P:abstract_single_period}, yield an equilibrium.
-We then pass to the signal level using the martingale preserving measure as introduced in \cite{MR1418248, MR1632213}.
-Here, we encounter a delicate issue when constructing the acceptable trading strategy sets, as we wish not to require global integrability with respect to the signals of the wealth processes.
-This is because the signals are seen by the agents, and should effectively be ``constants''.
-To account for this, we follow \cite{detemple2022dynamic} and define the acceptable strategies as those which conform to the standard definition for exponential utility (c.f. \cite{MR1891730, MR2489605}) at the signal realization level, for almost all realizations.
-With everything properly defined, we follow an inductive argument in Sections \ref{S:last_period} -- \ref{S:last} to establish the PCE as stated in Theorem \ref{T:main_result}.
+This leads to $2N-1$ ``periods'' to the model: $N$ intervals of continuous trading, and $N-1$ jumps when the signals arrive.
+Over the last period $[t_N,1]$ of continuous trading, we establish equilibria using arguments very similar to those in \cite{MR4192554}.
+To establish equilibrium over the remaining periods we exploit the OU structure which yields effective endowments implied by future trading that are linear-quadratic in the price process, factor process and signals.
+However, even with the OU process, establishing equilibrium is delicate as agents have differing information sets.
+To put things on common ground we first consider a ``signal-realization'' equilibrium where agents have common information but random endowments parameterized by signal realizations.
+Here well known results, summarized in Propositions \ref{P:abstract_cont_time}, \ref{P:abstract_sp}, yield an equilibrium.